Lavender oil not only helps babies and children sleep better – it’s also a safe, natural home remedy to help your child with so many more ailments…

 Here’s how lavender essential oil can help your baby, toddler or child sleep better, as well as many other ways you can use this exceptionally versatile natural home remedy…and do so safely…

-As one of the gentlest of all oils, it’s not surprising that more and more moms are turning to lavender as the best and safest essential oil for their baby or child.
+As one of the gentlest of all oils, it’s not surprising that more and more moms are turning to lavender as the best and safest essential oil for their baby, toddler or young child.
 It can not only help ease a baby’s tummy and teething troubles and relieve any pains or sprains, but may very well be the ‘magic potion’ natural home remedy you’re looking for to calm a fussy, restless child or finally soothe your baby to sleep.

 One study found that mothers that bathed their infants in lavender-scented water experienced multiple benefits for both mom and baby.
 Mothers became more relaxed, and touched and smiled at their babies more often.
 Their babies, in turn, looked at their mothers more, cried less often and spent more time in deep sleep after bath-time.

 It’s also been found that a lavender oil massage can also help relax a fussy baby and encourage longer and deeper sleep.
-After introducing a bedtime massage routine with mothers and their babies, a study found that bedtime become easier, and the babies experienced less night-time waking.
+After introducing a bedtime massage routine with mothers and their babies, a study found that bedtime become becomes easier, and the babies experienced less night-time waking.

 As lavender essential oil quickly and safely relaxes the body and calms the mind, it can also be a life savior if your little one is anxious, insecure, or in any form of emotional distress - helping to soothe that incessant crying that can be so stressful for any mother.